Carbohydrates on a keto or low-carb diet

 5 grams of total carbs minus 2 grams of fiber = 3 grams of net carbs.

 On the other hand, many processed low-carb foods display labels indicating their “net carbs,” which reflect their total carbs minus added fiber and sweeteners known as sugar alcohols.
-Studies have shown that some of these additives can be partially absorbed and raise your blood sugar.7 Therefore, the term “net carbs” on packaged foods may be very misleading.
+Studies have shown that some of these additives can be partially absorbed and raise blood sugar levels.20 Therefore, the term “net carbs” on packaged foods may be very misleading.

 When calculating net carbs, only subtract fiber from whole foods.
-In any case, we recommend sticking to whole foods and avoiding processed and packaged “low-carb” products.
+In any case, we recommend sticking with whole foods and avoiding processed and packaged “low-carb” products.

 How many carbs should I eat per day?

 Not everyone needs the same carb restriction for optimal health.
-Healthy, physically active and normal weight individuals may not necessarily have to restrict carbs at all, as long as they choose higher-quality, non-processed carbohydrates.
+Healthy, physically active, and normal-weight individuals may not necessarily have to restrict carbs at all, especially if they choose minimally-processed sources most of the time.21

-However, for people with a range of health issues or weight problems it’s often beneficial to keep the carb consumption relatively low.
-The lower, the more effective, for weight loss and for metabolic health problems like type 2 diabetes.
+However, for people with a range of health issues or weight problems, it’s often beneficial to keep carb consumption relatively low.
+Generally speaking, the lower the carbs, the more effective for weight loss and for metabolic health problems like type 2 diabetes.22

 At Diet Doctor, we define three different levels of carb restriction as follows: